whoschek/bzfs/README.md

-*  The maximum number of times a retryable replication or deletion step shall be retried if it fails, for example because of network hiccups (default: 2).
+*  The maximum number of times a retryable replication or deletion step shall be retried if it fails, for example because of network hiccups (default: 2, min: 0).
 Also consider this option if a periodic pruning script may simultaneously delete a dataset or snapshot or bookmark while bzfs is running and attempting to access it.

 <!-- -->